kitnato/neverquest/source/data/manual.md

 #### Mercenary

-Offers acquisition of new [skills](#skills).
+Offers training of new [skills](#skills).

 #### Merchant

 Purchase and sell [items](#item).
-[Essence](#essence) is used to purchase whatever the merchant has available.

 The merchant's inventory of items will grow and diversify after each new stage.

 #### Occultist

-Offers a reset of all acquired [attribute](#attributes) points in exchange for essence.
-Also sells phylacteries that resurrect the character upon death.
+Offers purging rituals, such as resetting your power level that refunds all spent essence.
+Also sells phylacteries that resurrect you upon death.

 #### Tailor

 Sells upgrades for increasing maximum [encumbrance](#encumbrance).
+Also offers expansion of the ammunition pouch.

 #### Witch